jscodingnights/chat-client/README.md

     //         created: 1459693594853 // Epoch
     //     }
     // }

+    // Update local user state
+    appState.user = incomingMessage.user;
 });

 // Give the server an update of your user details socket.emit('UPDATE_USER', myUser);
 ```

-### Step 5: Display other active users
+### Step 5: Displaying Other Members

 When you first connect, and whenever a user joins, leaves, or changes their profile data, the entire list of active users is broadcasted via `MEMBERS_UPDATE`.
 This is heavy-handed obviously, but a nice simplification.
-Rather than trying to make individual user updates locall, simply discard your entire local state of users and update with the state given.
+Rather than trying to make individual user updates locally, simply discard your entire local state of users and update with the state given.

 ```
-const otherUsers = [];
+const appState = {
+    members: []
+};

 socket.on('MEMBERS_UPDATE', (incomingMessage) => {
     // incomingMessage ==> {
     //     type: 'MEMBERS_UPDATE',
-    //     users: [{
+    //     members: [{
     //         username: 'Anonymous'
     //     },{
     //         username: 'Sally Sue',